jed/dynamo/README.md

 - `updateItem`
 - `updateTable`

-These allow you to skip dynamo's API sugar and use only its account, session, and authentication logic, for code such as the following:
+These allow you to skip dynamo's API sugar and use only its account, session, and authentication logic, for code such as the following for `createTable`:

 ```javascript
 var dynamo = require("dynamo")